Do

 should be accessing the DVD at a time.

 Launch Handbrake.
-A screen asking you to select a DVD will appear.
-Select the DVD you've inserted into your computer and press the Open button.
+From the File menu, select Open Source (File > Open Source).
+Select the DVD you've inserted into your computer or a digital video file and press the Open button.

-Handbrake will now scan your DVD.
+Handbrake will now scan your DVD or digital video file.
 This make take up to a minute or two depending on the contents of the DVD and the speed of your optical drive.

 Title: By default, Handbrake will select the longest title in the list.
 However, this may not be the content you want.